Skip to main content

 But the result is a home that's been standing for a hundred years and is now set up for another hundred.
 The character stays.
 The systems modernize.
 And the investment holds — homes in Old Northeast, Kenwood, and Roser Park continue to appreciate specifically because the preservation standards protect the neighborhood's value.

-If you're considering a historic renovation in St. Petersburg, start with our full guide to the process or contact us to discuss your project.
+If you're considering a historic renovation in St. Petersburg, start with our Old Northeast renovation guide or contact us to discuss your project.
 We've been doing this work across St. Pete's historic neighborhoods for over 20 years, and we're happy to walk through what your house needs.

-Revolution Contractors is a design-build general contractor based in St. Petersburg, FL.
+Revolution Contractors is a general contractor based in St. Petersburg, FL — a hybrid coordinating design with independent architects and designers, with 20+ W-2 carpenters in-house.
 All of our historic renovation work has been in St. Petersburg — Old Northeast, Kenwood, Snell Isle, Roser Park, and Old Southeast.
 We operate on Time & Materials with weekly budget reporting.
 Contact us to talk through your project.